shuqikhor/optimise-pixels-php/README.md

 </svg>
 ```

-To use it, run index.php and upload your .svg file.
+To use it, simply open index.php and upload your SVG file.
+You could also drag and drop your file directly to the page.

+Here's a [demo](https://sqkhor.com/pixel-icons/optimise/) but it had some minor tweaks.